How the heck do caucuses and conventions work?

 Same deal as precinct caucus – this is an incredible opportunity to meet people in your area and talk to them about MNA issues.
 There is a TON of time sitting and waiting – you should connect with people during this time!
 Connect with candidates!

-Candidates and elected officials seeking endorsement for various positions will be in attendance, and will be given a moment to address the entire convention.
+Candidates and elected officials seeking endorsement for various positions will be in attendance and will address the entire convention.
 This is a great chance to get to know the people running to represent you.
-It’s also a chance to grab them and talk to all candidates about MNA issues and tell them what you care about.
+It is also a chance to grab them and talk to all candidates about MNA issues and tell them what you care about.

 - Support (or oppose) resolutions!